longyyu/friends-search-engine/README.md

 The baseline model adopts a BM25 ranker implemented using `metapy`.
 The following files and directories are for the metapy baseline model:
-*  friends/
 *  config_metapy.py
+*  ./data/friends/
-*  friends-config.toml
+*  ./data/friends-config.toml
-*  lemur-stopwords.txt
+*  ./data/lemur-stopwords.txt

 ## My own ranking function